Last Modified: 30 Mar 2016

 Day 19 Hoi An

-Today is a free day to explore Hoi An.
+Enjoy another free day in Hoi An.
 Perhaps take a cruise up the Thu Bon River or learn the secrets to cooking delicious Vietnamese dishes.
-Your leader will be able to suggest activities to help you get the most out of your time.
+Your leader can suggest activities to help you get the most out of your time.

 Hotel (1 nt)